-More often than not, CCTV cameras have an array of Infrared LEDs built around or somewhere on the camera to shine IR light in the direction of where the camera is recording from.
+More often than not, CCTV cameras have an array of Infrared LEDs built around or somewhere on the camera.
+These Infrared LED arrays illuminate the camera’s area of view.

 This is excellent for poorly lit areas at night where you don’t have an outside floodlight or lights turned on inside a building.

-As we can’t see this type of light with our eyes, it allows clear vision filming in the darkest conditions where people aren’t able to see given the poor lighting conditions.
+As we can’t see this type of light with our eyes, it allows clear vision filming in the darkest conditions where people can’t see, given the poor lighting conditions.

-There are various different styles of cameras depending on their function.
+There are different styles of cameras depending on their function.
 Here are some examples: